codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 - [ ] DELETE entries
 - [ ] Filter by language/tech
 - [ ] Style your application using your own creativity!
+- [ ] No errors - linters should be clean

 ## Stretch 1
 [Stretch 1 Wireframe](https://www.figma.com/file/yZE38QzpoUWELA22gGZJve/Stretch-1)